“The process of spotting fear and refusing to obey it is the source of all true empowerment” – Martha Beck

 The great thing about gratitude is that we can have it right now.
 You don’t have to wait to achieve gratitude.
 Every life contains meaningful elements that may be getting over-shadowed by life’s struggle.
 Take the time at the end of each day to remind yourself of at least three things that you’re grateful for.
 You’ll begin to see that right now isn’t so bad after all.
 And you’ll be more likely to bring the blessings of today into the successes of tomorrow.

 Marci Wise, MA, RMHCI, is a motivational author and mental health counselor accepting clients in the Fort Myers/Naples Florida area.
-Call 239-689-3086 to schedule your free 15-minute consultation or visit marciwise.com for additional resources.
+Call 941-202-3350 to schedule an appointment or visit marciwise.com for additional resources.
 Material is free to repost as long as proper credit is listed, including our website address.